NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 Notes:

-Couldn’t find any good study so Why the subject is difficult to study?
-And actually what are all the factors involved and so let’s look at a paper by people who tried to study exactly what interrrest us
+Couldn’t find any good study, Open questions, nothing concrete so Why the subject is difficult to study?

-I was only able to find Open questions, nothing concrete
+And actually what are __all the factors involved__ paper by people who tried to study exactly what interrrest us

 https://www.archive.ece.cmu.edu/~lbauer/papers/2012/laser2012-proxmethodology.pdf